 1987- Video: Click Here to Watch Video on YouTube

 The old canal lining (put in the canal in early 70s) was now giving way and causing substantial leaks in the bed of the canal again.
 This old TV News footage from Television South-West (TSW) in 1987 reports on the Grand Western Canal with the very serious leak.
 Later in 1990s the canal was newly relined between Swans neck and Greenway bridge.The project was funded between Devon county council and Mid Devon district Council, with an approximate cost of £1 million.

 1990s - Video of the Relining (coming soon)

 Many of the original structures can still be seen today and some are protected by Grade II listing, including the Tiverton Basin and Waytown limekilns, road bridges designed by John Rennie and the 40m long Waytown Tunnel.

-Find Out More History on the Grand Western Canal with Wikipedia. n.b.
-Map legend in Wikipedia does not include all bridges on the Grand Western Canal.
+You can find more about the history of the Grand Western Canal on Wikipedia.
+N.B.
+The Map legend in Wikipedia does not include all bridges on the Grand Western Canal.